alinajafi/tokipona-keyboard/README.md

 1) Installing the unicode font,
 2) Adding the keybord layout.

-<h3>If you can see this character: 󱥢 it means you have already enabled the font and you can skip to stage 2.</h3>
+**If you can see this character: 󱥢 it means you have already enabled the font and you can skip to stage 2.**

 <h1>Stage 1.
 Installing the unicode font</h1>